NMFCode/NMFCode.github.io/index.md

 ## Roadmap

 At the moment, the lack of documentation is the biggest hurdle, so work in the near future will go either into resolving issues or adding documentation.
 Any help here is welcome!
 Further points of development will be a benchmark of the parallel change propagation and testing of dynamic deep modelling support.

-NMF has been the PhD project of Georg Hinkel.
-Further development is done at the moment rather as kind of a hobby.

 ## Contribute